jlegatheaux/RC2020-assignments/assignment-4/README.md

 		flood_packet (now, p, iface);
 	}
 ```
-To achieve this goal, you have to devise a technique of detecting duplicates by keeping the least state possible on the packets previously forwarded.
+To achieve this goal, you have to devise a technique of detecting duplicates by recording the least state possible on the packets previously forwarded.
 Your solution must forward the least possible number of packets using configuration [configs/config4.4](configs/config4.4), a network with all links up from the beginning, as shown in the figure below.

 ![The network used for test configuration config4.4](Figures/assign4.4.png)

-To devise a way of detecting if a packet is a duplicate, you need to compute some sort of key that can be used to discriminate or identify a packet, something like a packet unique identifier.
+To devise a way of detecting if a packet is a duplicate, you need to compute some sort of a key that can be used to discriminate or identify a packet, something like a packet unique identifier.
 For a start, it seems that two packets with exactly the same header and the same payload could be considered as being the same packet.
 Therefore, the key could be computed using some hash of both.

 In reality, things can be more complicated.
 In fact, in a certain network, nothing prevents a node of sending two different packets, packets P1 and P2, to the same destination, and with the same payload.
 Therefore, both will have the same payload and only the headers may be used to decide if P1 and P2 are the same packet or different packets.
-In fact, is that they are different packets, sent at different moments, and only the network header may teel that, the payload is useless for that purpose.
+In fact, they are different packets, sent at different moments, and only the network header may teel that, the payload is useless for that purpose.

-One can then look at the headers used in a network to see if there is some header information that can be used to decide if P1 and P2 are different or equal.
+One can then look at the headers used in a network protocol to see if there is some information that can be used to decide if P1 and P2 are different or the same packet.
 In CNSS (as well as IPv4, as we will study later) there is a field in the header that changes from P1 to P2.
 In CNSS that field is called the **sequence number**, and can be accessed using method `getSequenceNumber()` like in `p1.getSequenceNumber()`, which returns an `int`.
-Therefore, looking at the full list of packets header fields (look at CNSS documentation or at the source code of class `Packet` to see what is a CNSS packet) one can devise a method easily to compute a workable version of that key.
+Therefore, looking at the full list of packets header fields (look at CNSS documentation or at the source code of class `Packet` to see what is a CNSS packet) one can devise a method to compute a workable version of that key.
+Lets use that one, but you can look at the end of this subject to have a deeper look on that key.

 After executing that simulation with your last enhancement, all application nodes (sender and receiver nodes) only send 3 packets and receive 3.
 They also drop exactly one packet received by their only link.
 Can you explain both facts?

 Switching nodes forward the minimal number of packets while using flooding, and drop the received duplicate packets.
-Recall that switching nodes 3 and 5 only receive the first useless floods and then, as the network learned where destinations nodes are, do not receive any more useless packets.
+Recall that switching nodes 3 and 5 only receive the first useless floods and then, as the network learned where destination nodes are, do not receive any more useless packets.
 Switching nodes 1, 2, 4 and 5 receive and forward the packets sent and received from the attached application nodes (6 packets), as well as some extra packets also flooded in the first round.

 ```
 Node status for node 6 (sender) time 39000 - sent 3 packet(s) / received 3 packet(s)